UzoAfrica/PressOne/test-plan.md

 ## Test Cases

 ### Test Case 1: Add Todo Item
-**Description:** Verify that a new todo item can be added successfully
+**Description:** Verify that our new todo item can be added successfully
 **Preconditions:**
 - Application is loaded
 - Todo input field is empty

 **Steps:**
-1. Enter "Buy groceries" in the todo input field
+1. Enter "My business phone number" in the todo input field
 2. Press Enter key

 **Expected Result:**
-- New todo "Buy groceries" appears in the list
+- New todo "My business phone number" appears in the list
 - Input field is cleared
 - No error messages are displayed